South America: The Top End

-Today we transfer to Parika where we board our boat for the transfer across the Essequibo River to Sloth Island.
+After breakfast we leave Iwokrama and board a charter flight to Bartica where we transfer by boat across the Essequibo River to Sloth Island.
 Apart from sloths, the island is noted for its birdlife.
-It is home to more than188 species of birds, including parakeets, tiger heron, green ibis, swallow tailed kite, red and green macaw, red fan parrot, white-necked jacobin, and a variety of honeycreepers.
-After our visit here we return to Georgetown.
+It is home to more than 188 species of birds, including parakeets, tiger heron, green ibis, swallow tailed kite, red and green macaw, red fan parrot, white-necked jacobin, and a variety of honeycreepers.
+After our visit here we return to Georgetown by charter flight.

 This morning we return to Georgetown airport for our onward flight to the beautiful Caribbean islands of Trinidad and Tobago.

 Depart Georgetown Caribbean Airlines BW 527, 08.15

 Trinidad and Tobago were discovered in 1498 by Christopher Columbus, who claimed the islands for Spain.
 Three hundred years later, in 1798, the British seized the territory and immediately abolished slavery.
 To make up for the resulting labour shortage, the British encouraged immigration from Portugal, France, Germany, China and India, and in the early 1900s, the country invited thousands of black immigrants from the Caribbean, Venezuela and Colombia.
 Today Trinidad is the most developed nation in the Caribbean and the island is a cultural melting pot renowned for its pulsating beat of steel drums and calypso music.